alharri14/alharri/docs/index.md

 excerpt: "LA5880 – Web Mapping Portfolio"
 custom_head: head/custom.html
 ---
 ## Welcome

 This site contains my coursework, exercises, and final project for **LA5880**.

-Use the buttons below to see the course  tasks, exercises, assignments, and final project or start by going to learn more <a href = "about">about me</a> me.
+Use the buttons below to see the course  tasks, exercises, assignments, and final project or start by going to learn more <a href = "about">about me</a>

 <div class="button-container">
 <a href="/alharri/assignments/" class="btn btn--primary">View Assignments</a>